`

 Frequency: Every 12,000 miles or when you notice problems.

-What to do: When using brakes, listen to the noise to reduce or grind, which may indicate the worn pillow.
+What to do: When using brakes, listen to the noise to reduce or grind, which may indicate a worn pillow.
 If your brake pads and liquids are regularly tested do replace them when needed.

 Frequency: Every 3-5 years (or when you notice signs of deterioration).